The Ultimate Bingo Dictionary

 Sheets in technologically-advanced bingo halls may include bar codes that are used in order to verify winning numbers.

-(1) A type of instant game commonly found on bingo websites, bingo slots give you an opportunity to try your luck on virtual slot machines in between bingo games (or even during them if you like multi-tasking).
+(1) A type of instant game commonly found on bingo websites, bingo slots (not to be confused with Slingo) give you an opportunity to try your luck on virtual slot machines in between bingo games (or even during them if you like multi-tasking).
 Bingo slots can range from the simple to amazingly sophisticated 3D works of art.
 (As an example of the latter, Winkly is particularly proud of our own Treasure Fair.)
 With some offering huge progressive jackpots, bingo slots offer a lot more excitement than the average way to pass a little time.

 (2) A type of slot machine sometimes found in land-based casinos that look and feel like Vegas-style slot machines but are said to be based on a virtual game of bingo being played with others in the casino.
 Also known as Class II slot machines.